 Probiotics are marketed as health and immunity boosters these days and celebrities using it has become one of the reasons for its rising popularity.
 But does this mean probiotics are useful?
 The short answer is yes.
 Probiotics have been proved to ease up diarrhea and other gastrointestinal problems including irritable bowel syndrome in humans.
-Again, it raises a question, are probiotics good for pets?
+Again, it raises the question, are probiotics good for pets?

 There is no solid research available yet suggesting the absolute effect of pet probiotics.
 Probiotics are basically microorganisms including different strains of bacteria and yeasts that promote good health when taken in appropriate amounts.

 Before we move to the benefits and side effects of probiotics and probiotic supplements, let’s know how it works for your canines and felines.
 Actually, the bacteria present in them are considered good bacteria that improve gut health.
 Your pet’s intestines have both good and bad bacteria and when probiotics enter the guts, they help to maintain the balance between the two.

 Last update on 2023-12-11 / Affiliate links / Images from Amazon Product Advertising API